Konstantinos Fostiropoulos: Addendum: "Patents"

 Before their publication in NATURE a patent application based on the results of the Heidelberg experiments had been filed with a US Patent Office in Tucson, Arizona.
 Principal applicant had been the University of Arizona, whereas the claims of the MPIK Heidelberg had been limited to the statutory minimum.
 Ten days later a follow-up application in favour of a private investor has been filed there, too.
 After one year a European Patent has been filed under the title "New form of carbon".
-Fostiropoulos was neither informed in advance nor involved in these patent applications based solely on his doctoral thesis.
+Fostiropoulos was neither informed in advance nor involved in these patent applications based solely on his doctoral thesis "C60 – eine neue Form des Kohlenstoffs".

-Invited Talks (1991-1993)
+Invited Talks (1991–1993)

 Anecdotes

 Few months after Fostiropoulos began his research on the strange soot Krätschmer recommended to stop this vain undertaking and focus on astrophysically relevant carbon clusters like C2, C3, C4...
 Therefore, Fostiropoulos decided to waste 18 months (= Ph.D. halftime) playing football and if there would be no positive result he would switch to "reasonable" carbon clusters.
 After 12 months intensive research, however, he succeeded to prove the existence of the all-carbon molecule with icosahedral symmetry (isotopic 13C60) and after 15 months (around 1 May 1990) he had optimized the synthesis yield and accomplished to extract the fullerene powder from the soot.
 After 18 months they submitted their NATURE publication.

 In summer 1990 during a cooperation at the Heidelberg University on Raman spectroscopy to verify the hypothetical "football" structure of the molecule one of the partners expressed carefully his concerns: "hopefully it is not a cold fusion ;-)" referring to the most famous erratum at that time published by Martin Fleischmann et al. 1989.

 The NATURE publication had been accepted 7 September 1990.
 On this occasion Fostiropoulos had the opportunity to meet and discuss with Rick Smalley the later Nobel Laureate (1996) on a conference when he invited him and Krätschmer "to come to Konstanz and use a fraction of Smalley's lecture time" (12 September 1990) where Krätschmer reported their break-through in preparation of large amounts of fullerenes.
-A few days later Harry Kroto, also Nobei Laureate (1996), and his wife Margaret unexpectedly visited the Heidelberg scientists on their way back from a conference in Yugoslavia.
+A few days later Harry Kroto, also Nobel Laureate (1996), and his wife Margaret unexpectedly visited the Heidelberg scientists on their way back from a conference in Yugoslavia.
 Kroto presented Fostiropoulos and Krätschmer with a bottle of "red wine" Châteauneuf-du-Pape 1985.
 On the last working day before Christmas 1990 Fostiropoulos and Krätschmer enjoyed Kroto's wine at the Max Planck Institute in Heidelberg.

 On the occasion of Fostiropoulos' final Ph.D. thesis presentation to the Department of Cosmophysics of the institute he invited young Bernd Wagner to the talk as his guest in order to meet him in person and introduce him to the department as the lucky guy who kicked off the Heidelberg part of the C60 story.

 After the abortion of his first scientific career by the end of 1993 Fostiropoulos worked in various jobs from 1994 till 1997 when he joined the Hellenic Army to perform his military service.